KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 ## Grading policy

-- Your project will be graded by the number of automatic tests you pass +60pts
+- Your project will be graded by the number of automatic tests you pass
-- Using jsonbin.io +20pts
+- Using jsonbin.io
-- Extra freestyle features - Deserving features will grant +5pts each.
-Please add an explanation about the bonus features you added to the readme.md
+- Extra freestyle features - Please add an explanation about the bonus features you added to the readme.md
-- new jest/puppeteer test +10pts
+- new jest/puppeteer test
-- Code quality and style: indentation, Meaningful and non-disambiguate variable names, Comments documentation +10pts
+- Code quality and style: indentation, Meaningful and non-disambiguate variable names, Comments documentation
-- Visual creativity, use css to make this app look awesome 💅🏿 +5pts
+- Visual creativity, use css to make this app look awesome 💅🏿
-- Division to reusable functions, no code duplication +10pts
+- Division to reusable functions, no code duplication
-- Git usage: meaningful commit messages, small commits, folder and file structures +10pts
+- Git usage: meaningful commit messages, small commits, folder and file structures

 ## Submitting